 ” If you have any complaint, please come talk to me- straight to” she emphasized

 “Yes, for security purpose.
 But I’ll always be around, so you won’t be left alone.
 Medical tests will be done in the morning.”

 “Call me if you need anything.” she said.

-When ‘antie’ left me and my luggages and the furnitures to mingle, I took time to admired the simple neat room.
+When ‘auntie’ left me and my luggage and the furniture to mingle, I took time to admired the simple neat room.
 Everything was shipshape.
-Two neatly dressed beds with mosquito net secured above them with four stands, two side stools, a two in one wardrobe stood a distance from the foot of the bed , a master bathroom, a reading table having a reading lamp and two chairs, a black two seater sofa with two dark red throwpillows on it, a rectangular wall mirror with dark brown frame, a painting of a pregnant mother and another nursing her child hung on the wall both sides of the beds.
+Two neatly dressed beds with mosquito net secured above them with four stands, two side stools, a two in one wardrobe stood a distance from the foot of the bed , a master bathroom, a reading table having a reading lamp and two chairs, a black two sitter sofa with two dark red throw-pillows on it, a rectangular wall mirror with dark brown frame, a painting of a pregnant mother and another nursing her child hung on the wall both sides of the beds.
 I thought it was too good to be free.

-I realised how much that same photo meant to mum when I had to grow up seeing it in every room in the house.
+I realized how much that same photo meant to mum when I had to grow up seeing it in every room in the house.

 I nursed the small framed photo gently, smiled at their happy faces and there came a flash in my mind – not a longing but a picture in which Uche and I were in place of them, same poise, same happiness, same loveliness, same married bliss.

 But Uche is far gone, I reminded myself and placed my mum and dad tightly to my chest, raised the picture to my face, gave it one full lip kiss before extending my right hand to keep it on the small side stool.

 I looked at wall clock which stared at me, ticking away time towards the ninth month; it said 6:30 pm.
 I quickly finished up, had my bath and waited for what my dinner which was taking ages to arrive.